Syracuse Wrongful Death Lawyer

 How much does a Syracuse wrongful death lawyer cost?

 Porter Law Group handles wrongful death cases on a contingency fee basis.
 You pay nothing upfront and nothing unless we recover compensation for your family.
-Our fee is a percentage of the recovery, with expenses advanced by the firm and reimbursed only if we win.
+You owe no fee unless we win.
 Initial consultations are always fre

 What Clients Say About Porter Law Group